 Serdaxin is an extended release formulation of clavulanic acid, which is an ingredient present in antibiotics approved by the FDA.
-We had been developing Serdaxin for the treatment of depression and neurodegenerative disorders.
-From January to September, 2011, we conducted a randomized, double-blind, placebo-controlled study compared two doses of Serdaxin, 0.5 mg and 5 mg, to placebo over an 8-week treatment period for major depressive disorder ("MDD") patients.
-On November 4, 2011, we released results that the study showed Serdaxin did not demonstrate efficacy compared to a placebo group as measured by the Montgomery-Asberg Depression Rating Scale ("MADRS").
+We developed Serdaxin for the treatment of depression and neurodegenerative disorders.
+From January to September, 2011, we conducted a randomized, double-blind, placebo-controlled study that compared two doses of Serdaxin, 0.5 mg and 5 mg, to placebo over an 8-week treatment period for MDD patients.
+On November 4, 2011, we released results that the study showed Serdaxin did not demonstrate efficacy compared to a placebo group as measured by the MADRS.
 All groups showed an approximate 14 point improvement in the protocol defined primary endpoint of MADRS, and had a substantial number of patients who demonstrated a meaningful clinical improvement from baseline.
 The study showed that Serdaxin was safe and well tolerated.
-At this point, we have not made any determinations of Serdaxin's future paths and have not allocated resources to the further development of Serdaxin for treatment for MDD.
+At this point, we are currently not allocating resources to further develop Serdaxin to treat MDD and are looking for partners who will fund the clinical development.

-During the year ended December 31, 2011, we incurred approximately \$7,430,000 for costs associated with the Phase IIb trial for Serdaxin.
-Through December 31, 2011, the pre-clinical and clinical costs incurred for development of Serdaxin to date have been approximately \$9,650,000.
-We estimate the Phase IIb trial has approximately \$400,000 of additional costs that will be paid in of 2012.
+Through December 31, 2012, the pre-clinical and clinical costs incurred for development of Serdaxin to date have been approximately \$9,820,000.
+We do not anticipate additional costs for Serdaxin.